gamesalad/gs-electron-forge/README.md

 Some stores and operating systems want you to sign your app.
 Here are some tips on signing an electron app.

 https://www.electronjs.org/docs/latest/tutorial/code-signing#electron-forge

+## License
+Code for this repo is under the MIT License and is separate from the licence for the GameSalad engine.